CDAT/ci-bots/README.md

 Tester machines setup
 ---------------------

+In order to use to push to statuses you will need to create a personal token on github

+Go into your settings under your profile
+Click on `Personal access token`
+Click on `Generate new token`
+Enter a description in
+Check the `repo` box
+Copy the token key and put it in the `hithub_status_token` section bellow

 The tester setup is fairly easy
 You will need to create json config file in that directory That json file contains the following information: